 For my 40m OCF, I place this at the bottom of the pole, strapping it to the pole with cable-ties to keep it from pulling on the thin coax above.

 My 80m OCF has a much more lopsided feedpoint (close to one end) and I had a lot of problems with CMC.
-I placed this directly under the dual-core balun, and had no more problems.
+I placed this directly under the dual-core balun, much less problem with CMC.

 My latest balun is again a simple CMC choke, but designed to be used with low band vertical antennas.
 I build my verticals using fiberglass poles and simply run wire up the pole.
 When necessary I also use top-hat loading (wire top-hats of very thin wire).